 - Set the duration for the profiling session.

 - Select Start profiler.

 This triggers the agent to start the thread profiler during the next harvest cycle (every one minute) and capture data for the specified duration.
-New Relic records thread backtraces whether or not they are in a runnable state at the time the sample is taken.
+We record thread backtraces whether or not they are in a runnable state at the time the sample is taken.
 Threads that are sleeping or blocked on IO may appear in the call tree.

 After the profiler finishes running, the agent will report the profile data.
 The call tree automatically appears on the Thread profiler page.
 The percentages in the call tree represent the percentage of thread backtrace samples in which each call path appeared during the profiling session.
 The data collection started at the PROFILE COLLECTED time.

 If you want to...

 Select your choices of available options in the Tree settings, and select Refresh tree.

 Select the Expand or Collapse options above the call tree, or select the name or arrow on any line in the call tree.